-Anti-inflammatory drugs can be prescribed alongside a variety of other medications.
+Anti-inflammatory drugs can also be prescribed alongside a variety of other medications.

-If medications don’t cure the ulcers or make them manageable, people can turn to surgical options…
+If medications don’t cure ulcers or make them manageable, people can turn to a more serious option…

-Surgery is an extreme measure for extreme cases of ulcerative colitis (UC).
-These surgeries can often totally eliminate UC, but require part or all of the lower intestine and rectum to be removed.
+Surgery is an extreme treatment option for severe cases of ulcerative colitis (UC).
+These surgeries can often totally eliminate the condition but require part or all of the lower intestine and rectum to be removed.